-LIVX’s debt levels surged from US$5.0m to US$14.1m over the last 12 months , which is made up of current and long term debt.
-With this growth in debt, the current cash and short-term investment levels stands at US$15.9m , ready to deploy into the business.
-Moving onto cash from operations, its small level of operating cash flow means calculating cash-to-debt wouldn’t be too useful, though these low levels of cash means that operational efficiency is worth a look.
+LIVX has built up its total debt levels in the last twelve months, from US$8.6m to US$15m , which includes long-term debt.
+With this growth in debt, LIVX currently has US$14m remaining in cash and short-term investments to keep the business going.
+We note it produced negative cash flow over the last twelve months.
 As the purpose of this article is a high-level overview, I won’t be looking at this today, but you can assess some of LIVX’s operating efficiency ratios such as ROA here.

-With debt reaching 44.4% of equity, LIVX may be thought of as relatively highly levered.
-This is not uncommon for a small-cap company given that debt tends to be lower-cost and at times, more accessible.
-Though, since LIVX is currently loss-making, sustainability of its current state of operations becomes a concern.
+With a debt-to-equity ratio of 99%, LIVX can be considered as an above-average leveraged company.
+This is somewhat unusual for small-caps companies, since lenders are often hesitant to provide attractive interest rates to less-established businesses.
+However, since LIVX is currently loss-making, there’s a question of sustainability of its current operations.
 Running high debt, while not yet making money, can be risky in unexpected downturns as liquidity may dry up, making it hard to operate.

-At its current level of cash flow coverage, LIVX has room for improvement to better cushion for events which may require debt repayment.
-In addition to this, its lack of liquidity raises questions over current asset management practices for the small-cap.
-Keep in mind I haven’t considered other factors such as how LIVX has been performing in the past.
-I recommend you continue to research LiveXLive Media to get a more holistic view of the stock by looking at:
+Although LIVX’s debt level is towards the higher end of the spectrum, its cash flow coverage seems adequate to meet debt obligations which means its debt is being efficiently utilised.
+However, its low liquidity raises concerns over whether current asset management practices are properly implemented for the small-cap.
+Keep in mind I haven't considered other factors such as how LIVX has been performing in the past.
+You should continue to research LiveXLive Media to get a more holistic view of the stock by looking at:

 - Future Outlook: What are well-informed industry analysts predicting for LIVX’s future growth?
 Take a look at our free research report of analyst consensus for LIVX’s outlook.